 Many students, just like you, wish to align their education and career paths with the needs of their communities.
 If you want to answer the call of service and civic engagement, Harper offers specialized course sections which are built around a social justice theme.
 The majority of our Social Justice Studies (SJS) courses fulfill general education requirements, allowing you to prioritize transfer goals and degree completion while remaining immersed in the work of imagining, analyzing, and achieving justice.

 There are three primary ways to engage in the Social Justice experience at Harper:

-This path is ideal for students who want to explore social justice curriculum only in a few subjects or with a specific professor.
+This path is ideal for students who want to explore social justice curriculum in only a few subjects or with a specific professor.
+Every SJS course taken will be noted on your transcript.
 To pursue this path you will need to:

 - enroll in one or more specialized Social Justice Studies course sections.